insominiac/nytapp-test/README.md

 # Deployment

-Skip installation by using this deployment link to view the application: [NYT]()
+Skip installation by using this deployment link to view the application: <a target="_blank" href="https://nytapp-test-kappa.vercel.app/">NYT APP</a>

 - The application was deployed using [Vercel](https://www.vercel.com/).